basilcea/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- An adaptive website uses fixed unit like PX while applying media queries at various breakpoints .
+On the otherhand a responsive  website uses like responsive units like %, vh ,vm and media queries and at various breakpoints, thus ensuring that the webpage design is ok at various screen sizes for various devices.

 2. Describe what it means to be mobile first vs desktop first.

+- The mobile first approach for webpages as the name  implies involves building designing the website first with units for mobile view and then use media queries with the min-width property to scale up the webpage for tablets and desktop views.
+- On the other hand in the desktop first approach, you build the webpage first with units for the desktop view and  scale down using media queries and the max-width property for tablets and mobile views.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- The default font-size of web browsers is 16px.
+Setting the html font-size to 62.5% sets the root font size to 10px and thus makes it easier to specify rem units as 1rem = 10px and 2rem =20px

 4. How would you describe preprocessing to someone new to CSS?

+- Preprocessing is the use of a more robust syntax that adds more functionality to CSS and makes CSS scalable.
+However all preprocessors use a compiler to compile the syntax to normal CSS which browers can interpret.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- Use of parametric mixins

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.